Presenting higher stacks as simplicial schemes: Quasi-coherent modules

-The following is a generalisation of the vanishing of higher direct images of an affine morphism of schemes. \begin{lemma} If $f: X \to Y$ is a strongly quasi-compact relative $(0, \oP)$-hypergroupoid over an $(n, \oP)$-hypergroupoid $Y$, then
+We also have the following generalisation of the vanishing of higher direct images of an affine morphism of schemes, allowing us to regard $f_*$ as $\oR f_*^{\cart}$. \begin{lemma} If $f: X \to Y$ is a relative Artin $0$-hypergroupoid over an Artin $n$-hypergroupoid $Y$, then